-Much mystery and myth surrounds Barrett.
-Depending on which tale you believe, Barrett either acquired the nickname "Syd" as a reference to an local Cambridge jazz musician, Sid 'The Beat' Barrett, or at Scout camp, after wearing a flat cap instead of his Scout beret – the other referring to him as "Syd", allegedly the kind of name that would go with a working man’s cap.
+Much mystery and myth surround Barrett.
+Depending on which tale you believe, Barrett either acquired the nickname “Syd” as a reference to a local Cambridge jazz musician, Sid ‘The Beat’ Barrett, or at Scout camp, after wearing a flat cap instead of his Scout beret – the other referring to him as “Syd”, allegedly the kind of name that would go with a working man’s cap.

 Barrett’s lifelong passion was painting, although he took up the guitar at a young age, inspired by blues and r&b singers including Bo Diddley.
 In Cambridge he was friendly with future Pink Floyd members Roger Waters and David Gilmour, so when he attended Art College in London in 1964, he sought out Waters, who had formed a band with fellow students Nick Mason and Richard Wright.

 Syd joined The Tea Set in 1965 and in time assumed frontman duties on guitar and lead vocals.
 It was Syd who renamed the band ‘The Pink Floyd Sound’, juxtaposing the names of American Blues artists Pink Anderson and Floyd Council.

 In short order, Syd established himself as an adventurous and imaginative songwriter, creating swathes of free-form sound with his Fender Esquire guitar and penning some of the most idiosyncratic, yet quintessentially English, songs ever written.